How India is building Asia's largest secure forest network

 None of these concerns has stopped the Indian government from dragging its feet over implementing the recommendations of an expert panel to safeguard the Western Ghats.

 But Karnataka has on its own secured much of this biological treasure trove.

 Given the exclusionist conservation model of the Indian state, local communities usually fear losing their traditional rights when a forest is brought under legal protection.

 But the state forest department officials say they have been treading cautiously.

 From the beginning, explains former forest official BK Singh who initiated the expansion process, it was made clear that all existing rights of the people would continue.

 "The protected area expansion covered only reserve forests where people's rights were already settled.
-Even in those areas, we did not force our decisions on people," says Vinay Luthra, Principal Chief Conservator of Forests, Karnataka.'No threat'
+Even in those areas, we did not force our decisions on people," says Vinay Luthra, Principal Chief Conservator of Forests, Karnataka.